phamanhtu17295/Quantitative-Finance/README.md

 My main goal was to find an approach to studying Financial Engineer that is mainly hands-on and abstracts most of the Math for the beginner.
 This approach is unconventional because it’s the top-down and results-first approach designed for Financial Engineers.

-In investing, there are two simply way for you to get your alpha , you have more information networking with big player in the market or you processing the data you have faster.
+In investing, there are two way for you to get your alpha , you have more information or you processing the data you have faster.
 I choose the latte and I want all of you to be a part of my journey.

 Please, feel free to make any contributions and feedback.

 ## Why use it?
 I'm following this plan to advance in my career Quantitative Research.
 I've been study and working in Finance Industry since 2013.
 I have a Finance/Investment Banking degree, not a Financial Engineering degree.
 I have an itty-bitty amount of basic knowledge about: Calculus, Linear Algebra, Discrete Mathematics, Probability & Statistics from university.
-Think about my interest in Quantitative Finance:

 -   [How do I learn quantitative finance?](https://www.quora.com/How-do-I-learn-quantitative-finance)
 -   [Can I learn and get a job in Machine Learning without studying CS Master and PhD?](https://www.quora.com/Can-I-learn-and-get-a-job-in-Machine-Learning-without-studying-CS-Master-and-PhD)